DylanDev92/GuideProtocol/docs/unitystarting.md

 # Starting
 - Open your UnityHub and create a new 3D project.

+- Remeber to have installed the latest version and install the Android Support Module.

 ![](src/USCreate.png)